What is Mindfulness?

 Mindfulness is about noticing what is here, now.
 It is seeing, hearing, feeling and being with what is present in the moment rather than worrying about what might happen or thinking about what could have been.

-This is well evidenced by research, showing that conditions such as stress, depression, anxiety and chronic pain can be helped by a regular mindfulness practice.
+The benefits of mindfulness are well-evidenced by research showing that conditions such as stress, depression, anxiety and chronic pain can be helped by a regular mindfulness practice.

-At counsellingoxford we are all committed mindfulness practitioners and run courses for the University of Oxford and for the NHS.
-We also hold mindfulness courses for the public in Oxford and Abingdon.As Mindfulness teachers we all adhere to the UK Network for Mindfulness-Based Teachers Good Practice guidelines for teaching mindfulness-based courses.
+I am an experienced and committed mindfulness practitioner and have experience of running mindfulness courses in a variety of workplace settings.
+I adhere to the UK Network for Mindfulness-Based Teachers Good Practice guidelines for teaching mindfulness-based courses.

 Feedback from previous courses:

 ‘This course went above and beyond my expectations.’

 ‘Learning a new skill which I can take on through life which will hopefully help me every day.
 Definitely feel like it has already helped me gain perspective.’